Returning unwanted Christmas gifts

 Absolutely.
 This is probably the easiest and most cost-effective way of disposing of an unwanted gift.

 It might be a good idea to keep a drawer or cardboard box in your wardrobe for such gifts and make it your first port of call before you buy anything new.
 Just make sure you don't give it back to the person who gave it to you in the first place.
 Putting a tag on it when you receive it will help prevent any future regifting embarrassments.

-You can try selling items on eBay, local Facebook selling groups and other sites such as Gumtree – but bear in mind that in January lots of people will be doing the same, so prices can dip.
-See our 40+ eBay selling tips and Facebook Selling guides for more.
+You can try selling items on eBay, local Facebook selling groups and other sites such as Gumtree and Vinted – but bear in mind that in January lots of people will be doing the same, so prices can dip.
+See our 40+ eBay selling tips, Facebook selling tips and Vinted selling tips for more.

-For CDs, DVDs or books there are specialist trade-in sites which make selling quick and easy, though again you may not always get the best price.
+For CDs, DVDs, computer games and books, there are specialist trade-in sites which make selling quick and easy, though again you may not always get the best price.

 What about giving it away to a charity shop?

 Many charity shops across the UK are crying out for good quality, unwanted or duplicate gifts, and you'll get a warm fuzzy feeling for doing something good.